abhishek98s/E-COMMERCE-PAYMENT-FRONTEND/README.md

 ## Technologies Used

 This project is built using the following technologies:
-HTML, CSS, SCSS, JS, Git, Tailwind CSS, Next js, Typescript, Axios
+Next js, Typescript, Tailwind CSS with custom design, Axios, React-toastify

 ## Features